jefftranter/8080/asm/Heathkit/H17/README.md

-This is the source code for the Heathkit H17 floppy ROM.
+This is the source code for the Heathkit H17 floppy ROM part number 444-19.
 It was based on the published source code with minimal changes to adapt it to the ASL assembler.
 The listing is in split octal, like the original Heathkit assembler listing.

 I have confirmed that the output matches the published binary for the ROM.